ShingoMiyauchi/PRINGO/README.md

-# Visualisaiton of large tables with PRINGO
+# Visual genomic features with PRINGO & TINGO

                                                Shingo Miyauchi 7April20
 # Descriptions

-Proteomic Information Navigated Genomic Outlook (PRINGO) is a set of custom R scripts for data visualisation.
+Proteomic Information Navigated Genomic Outlook (PRINGO) and Transposon Identification Nominative Genome Overview (TINGO; Morin et al., 2019) are custom R scripts for data integration and visualisation.
 This demonstration includes the main Figures, which were used to support the core findings in Miyauchi et al. (2020) in Nature Communications.

-PRINGO enables us to visualise combined output from the established tools and websites including BUSCO (Sima et al., 2015), Genome stats from Mycocosm (http://mycocosm.jgi.doe.gov), Secretome prediction (Pellegrin et al., 2015), identifying transposable elements (Morin et al., 2019), the CAZyme repertoire (http://www.cazy.org/).
+PRINGO enables us to visualise combined output from the established tools and websites including BUSCO (Sima et al., 2015), Genome stats from Mycocosm (http://mycocosm.jgi.doe.gov), Secretome prediction (Pellegrin et al., 2015), identified transposable elements (Morin et al., 2019), the CAZyme repertoire (http://www.cazy.org/).
+TINGO generates visual bubble charts from identified transposable elements (Morin et al., 2019).

-*Please note that PRINGO itself does not produce bioinformatic results.
-It is a visualisation tool for large complex data.
+*Please note that PRINGO and TINGO do not produce bioinformatic results.
+They are visualisation tools for complex genomic data.

 # Requirement for R and packages
 Please install,